A Fair Tax Platform

 Medicare will be expanded to include dental, hearing, eye care, and in-home care in 2021.
 By 2025, all Americans will be enrolled in this program, allowing them to see any doctor they want.
 No more out of network issues.

 Average annual premiums are currently $5277 plus copays, deductibles, and out of pocket expenses.
-We will eliminate all premiums, copays, deductibles, and out of pocket expenses with a simple 4% medicare payroll tax.
+We will eliminate all premiums, copays, deductibles, and out of pocket expenses with a simple 4% medicare payroll tax on income over $29,000 per year.

 This means if you make the median Bucks County income of $76,824, your total all-inclusive annual healthcare costs would be just $3073 - an average of a 41% savings in annual health costs.